boudartjj/credit-cards-fraud-detection-with-tfx/README.md

 - Paste GitHub Url (see above) and select boudartjj/credit-cards-fraud-detection-with-tfx
 - Click on the notebook link (tfx_creditcard_fraud.inpynb)

-The puropose of this notebook is to demonstrate an end 2 end ML TFX pipeline for payments fraud detection
+The puropose of this notebook is to demonstrate an end 2 end ML TFX pipeline for payments fraud detection using Kaggle credit card fraud dataset (https://www.kaggle.com/mlg-ulb/creditcardfraud)
 - collect data from Kaggle
 - clean data
 - features engineering